 Starting a restaurant can be an overwhelming task.
 There are so many things to remember and take care of before opening your doors.
 Every restaurant owner knows how important the right tools, kitchen equipment, and ingredients are.
-There are so many types of pans to choose from.
-It's difficult to know what you need.
-Here are 6 must-have pans for any restaurant.

 1. Stock Pot

 The stock pot is the ultimate multi-purpose pot and any kitchen would be remiss to not have one.

 This particular pot has tall sides and a wide top.
 It's built to fit large quantities of whatever you're cooking.
 Many stock pots come with lids that are useful for steaming and boiling with ease.

 Stock pots work for a myriad of recipes and foods.
 They're perfect for pasta, soup, and broth because large amounts of liquid can fill the pot.

 Stews and other boiled recipes work well in a stock pot.
 It can be used to steam shellfish and vegetables.